-A good caravan television can be an important piece of kit to take on tour with you, whether you’re touring as a family and want to entertain the children, it’s a rainy day and you’re staying in your van, or you just want to watch your favourite shows in the evenings.
+The best caravan TV is an important piece of touring kit, whether you’re pitched up as a family and want to keep the kids entertained, it’s raining and you’re planning to spend the afternoon in your van, or simply want to be able to enjoy watching your favourite shows or films in the evenings.

 Practical Caravan is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more